 Skip to main content

-A world is a stateful knowledge graph engine that functions as an agent’s memory.
+A world is a stateful knowledge graph engine that functions as an agent’s verifiable context.

 A world is made of items made of facts.